 This unique gathering in Bangkok, where people from different backgrounds come together to share, learn and celebrate, embodies the true spirit of Christmas.
 It is a time when cultures merge, stories are shared, and the universal message of hope and joy is felt across cultural boundaries.

-It just depends on what you are used to and grew up in, the Australian is used to December 21st, the longest day and high summer, Christmas is BBQing on/at the beach, we “northerners”, dark early, short days, indoors at the stove, dreaming of a white christmas.
+It just depends on what you are used to and what you grew up with, the Australian is used to December 21st as the longest day and high summer, Christmas means BBQ-ing on/by the beach, we “northerners” get dark early, short days, inside by the fire, dreaming of a white Christmas.

 The first time I was in Thailand for Christmas I experienced this as very strange, CHRISTMAS and walking outside dressed in shorts, T-shirt, sandals and sweats, bizarrely strange.